uDeviceX/uDeviceX/src/x/README.md

-# sdistr from master with friends
+# temporal interface to sdistr